kwakobo/ScholarCloud/doc/sprint2/Refactor/041017-jason-mihyun.md

-- Refactoring acm_api.php due to the code being a "Golden Hammer"
+- Refactoring ACM_Parser.php due to the code being a "Golden Hammer"
 - The code relies on web scraping and we are trying to utilize a more scalable and reliable approach